Skip to content

 The Fearless Girl statue

-In 2017 another statue was added to the Financial District, named Fearless Girl.
+Another impressive statue added in the Financial District, is the Fearless Girl.
 This statue of a fierce little girl was first placed across the bull, but after a year she was moved to a different location.
 This statue, that was created to honour International Women’s Day, can now be seen in front of the New York Stock Exchange.

 One World Observatory and The Oculus